Uniswap/org-v1/src/pages/docs/v2/02-web-app/07-generating-custom-links.md

 Uniswap supports linking to specific tokens and functions on the frontend using query parameters.

 You can make custom links using query parameters by defining the input and output tokens and defining some values.
-For instance this iframe preselects `100 BAT` as the input and `DAI` as the output token based on the following <a href="https://uniswap.exchange/swap?inputCurrency=0x0d8775f648430679a709e98d2b0cb6250d2887ef&outputCurrency=0x6B175474E89094C44Da98b954EedeAC495271d0F&exactAmount=100&exactField=inPUT">link</a>:
+For instance the `iframe` below preselects `100 BAT` as the input and `DAI` as the output token based on the following <a href="https://uniswap.exchange/swap?inputCurrency=0x0d8775f648430679a709e98d2b0cb6250d2887ef&outputCurrency=0x6B175474E89094C44Da98b954EedeAC495271d0F&exactAmount=100&exactField=inPUT">link</a>:

 ```
 https://uniswap.exchange/swap?inputCurrency=0x0d8775f648430679a709e98d2b0cb6250d2887ef&outputCurrency=0x6B175474E89094C44Da98b954EedeAC495271d0F&exactAmount=100&exactField=inPUT